xaviermerino/ECE5400-CloudComputing/vagrant/6-ansible-node-redis/README.md

 ## Step 4: Create an Ansible Playbook

+1. Copy the `files` directory from the repository to your project directory.
+It contains the application we are going to deploy.

-1. Create a directory named `provisioning` within your project directory:
+2. Create a directory named `provisioning` within your project directory:
    ```bash
    mkdir provisioning
    ```

-2. Inside `provisioning`, create two files: `db.yml` and `web.yml`.
+3. Inside `provisioning`, create two files: `db.yml` and `web.yml`.

-3. Modify the contents of `db.yml` as shown below:
+4. Modify the contents of `db.yml` as shown below:
    ```yml
    ---
    - hosts: db